steveclarke/dotfiles/README.md

 Run `rake:install`.

-`rake --tasks` to see other stuff you can do.
+`rake -T` to see other stuff you can do.

 ## TODO:
 * Create bootstrap file to get brew, rbenv, etc. installed before